pushpenderrao019/portfolio/README.md

 # Pushpender Rao | Portfolio 🌐

 Welcome to my personal portfolio website!
-This project is built using HTML, CSS, and vanilla JavaScript to showcase who I am — a Computer Science undergraduate passionate about software engineering, design, and storytelling.
+This project is built using HTML, CSS, and JavaScript to showcase who I am — a Computer Science undergraduate passionate about software engineering, design, and storytelling.

 ## 🔍 Features
 - Responsive design for all screen sizes